 DGHI fieldwork grant recipients are required to attend 1-2 brief pre-departure training workshops and attend the fieldwork re-entry workshop in fall, if the student will be on campus in the fall.
 The pre-departure training workshops focus on cross cultural preparation, communication tools and ethics, and health and safety planning.
 The re-entry retreat assesses the field experience, and prepares the student to present their work at a Global Health Showcase in the fall.

 Fieldwork grant applications should include the following items and are due no later than 5pm, March 6, 2017.
 You are only required to submit one application to be considered for all three grants listed below unless additional supplemental materials are listed within the individual grant information.

-Priority is given to rising sophomore and junior students enrolled in a DGHI education program or working with a DGHI faculty member.
+Priority is given to sophomore and junior students enrolled in a DGHI education program or working with a DGHI faculty member.